SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ## Known limitations
 ### Supported list and library templates
 Power Automate flows for lists are only supported in generic lists (100) and generic document libraries (101).
-Custom list and library templates are currently not supported; including but not limited to lists such as Announcements, Contacts and Tasks.
+We do not currently support custom list and library templates, including but not limited to, lists such as Announcements, Contacts and Tasks.

 ### Flow runs
-When a Power Automate flow is built to be triggered for an item or a file creation and/or modification, Power Automate periodically checks for changes in the list or library, configured in the flow trigger.
+When you build a Power Automate flow to be triggered for an item, or for creating or modifying a file, Power Automate periodically checks for changes in the list or library, configured in the flow's trigger.
 In most cases, if there is a single change in the list or library, the flow run may occur within minutes after that change.
-However, it is expected that the flow may batch more than one change in subsequent flow runs when the flow interval is large since its last valid change or subsequent edits to an item or a file.
+However, expect that the flow may gather more than one change in subsequent flow runs due to the time between the flow interval since its last valid change, or subsequent edits to an item or a file.

-### File move and flow runs
+### Move files and flow runs
-When users move one or more files from one document library to another, the original file is moved from the source library to the destination library.
-Moving the file will not alter any custom metadata including when the file was created and modified.
-Hence, this action will not trigger any flows for those file updates associated in the library where it was moved.
+When you move one or more files from one document library to another, the original file is moved from the source library to the destination library.
+Moving the file does not alter any custom metadata, including when the file was created and modified.
+Hence, this action does not trigger any flows for those file updates associated in the library where it was moved.

 ### Syncing files to your OneDrive for business and SharePoint document libraries
 When users sync one or more files from one document library to another, the original file is moved (synced) from your client to the destination library.
 Syncing the file will not alter any custom metadata including when the file was created and modified.
 Hence, this action will not trigger any flows for those file syncs in that library or in your OneDrive for business.

-### Lookup columns support
+### Supported lookup columns
 If your list/library has lookup columns, **Get items** and **Get files** actions support returning items with a maximum of 12 lookup columns, excluding the out-of-the-box **Created by** and **Modified by** fields.
 If your list or library exceeds this threshold, the flow in Power Automate fails.

 We do not support lookup columns in both **filter by** and **order by** queries in the action.
 These include fields such as person fields, lookup columns to another list, taxonomy fields, and so on.